 There’s a sweet spot when it comes to retro culture.
 The thirty-year cycle says that everything moves in patterns of thirty years - that’s why we’re experiencing a retro ‘90s boom right now and why, in the 2030s, the big nostalgia kick will likely be for media that was around in the 2000s.
 The theory isn’t perfect, but you should incorporate it into your videos to get followers on TikTok.
 Either create videos that revolve around modern culture or make it retro enough to appeal to an audience that either remembers those times or can relate to them.
 That means lots of ‘90s music, ‘90s fashions, and ‘90s throwback video games right now.
 In the future, “retro” will move with the times, so make sure you’re moving too.

 You should also be simply asking for followers in each TikTok you create.
 Don’t be too desperate with it; a simple “if you like what I’ve done, then follow me” will suffice.
+It's a simple way to get followers on TikTok.
 Creating calls to action in videos has been proven to increase engagement and “conversion” when it comes to social media.
 As such, asking people to like your content and to follow you on TikTok can’t hurt; there won’t be any kind of negative effect, so you may as well throw that part in at the end of your videos.
 Even if you don’t directly see any followers as a result of doing so, you may be inscribing the idea into people’s brains so that they’ll subscribe next time.
 You never know.

 So, as you can see the answer to the question about how do I get followers on TikTok can be answered with a specific strategy implemented.